LibreSprite/LibreSprite/SCRIPTING.md

    - `GotoNextFrameWithSameTag()`:
       returns: Nothing
-      Go to Next Frame with same tag
+      Go to Next Frame with the same tag

    - `CropSprite()`:
       returns: Nothing